pragmagrid/lifemapper-server/README.rst

 Individual package dependencies
 -------------------------------

+This section is for information on some packages build dependencies.
+These dependencies are handled by the bootstrap.sh

 :**pytables**:    Cython and numexpr python packages and hdf5, hdf5-devel RPMS
 :**rtree**:       spatialindex, setuptools python packages
 :**mapserver**:   elgis repo, bitstream-vera-sans-fonts RPM, bitstream-vera-fonts-common RPM